Tonomy-Foundation/Tonomy-ID-Integration/README.md

 - `./app.sh log eosio`
 - `./app.sh stop` or `./app.sh reset` or `./app.sh reset all`

+If you see errors related to missing pages, then try `pm2 restart id`

 To run in staging or production, use:

 ```bash